Program Guidelines - FY19

 Site visits are scheduled ahead of time to accommodate both the reviewers’ and the applicants’ schedules.
 Following is a list of required elements for the panelist during a site visit:

-- Observe “the process” in action—class, rehearsal, work session, etc.—so that panelist can see the interaction between adults and young people, instructional approach and flow, space, etc.
+- Observe “the process” in action—class, rehearsal, etc.—so that panelist can see the interaction between adults and young people, instructional approach and flow, space, etc.

-- Talk to senior staff from the agency and key staff for proposed program.
+- Talk to senior staff from the organization and key staff for proposed program.

 - Talk to someone in a caretaking/authority position with the participating (or intended) young people, outside of the program staff (parents, collaborators, case workers, or other key stakeholders as appropriate).